 5.8.1a Downlink for Multicast

-MBS Semi-Persistent Scheduling (SPS) is configured by RRC on one Serving Cell per BWP.
+MBS Semi-Persistent Scheduling (SPS) is configured by RRC for RRC_CONNECTED on one Serving Cell per BWP.
 Multiple assignments can be active simultaneously in the same BWP.

 For the DL MBS SPS, a DL assignment is provided by PDCCH, and stored or cleared based on L1 signalling indicating SPS activation or deactivation.